This is How You Use Social Proof to Make More Sales

 So now you have lots of social proof.
 But how do you use it?

 First of all, don’t hide them.
-Don’t limit reviews and testimonials to the sales page.
+Don’t limit testimonials on websites to the sales page.

 You can use it on your homepage.
 Like we do in Convertica.